ECE/MAE 415 Global Positioning System Theory and Design

 Equipment - Receivers

-Zarlink Plessey Engine (GP2021) on Aerospace Innovations PCI card
+Zarlink/Plessey Engine (GP2021) on Aerospace Innovations PCI card

-Magellan Handheld Portable Receiver
+Magellan Handheld Portable Receivers

 Novatel Dual Frequency Receiver